karl-zylinski/karl-zylinski.github.io/new/content/posts/gamedev-for-beginners-using-odin-and-raylib-2.md

 }
 ```

 The first new line, `player_vel.y += 2000 * rl.GetFrameTime()`, simulates gravity.
-It will constantly increase the y component of the player's velocity, pulling the player downwards on the screen.
+It will constantly increase the y component of the player's velocity, pulling the player downwards on the screen at an ever increasing speed.
 The number `2000` is chosen arbitrarily, it's just a number that _feels good_ when playing.
 Note that we have to multiply `2000` by `rl.GetFrameTime()`.
 This is because we are _accelerating_ the player, and we want to apply the same amount of downwards acceleration per second.

 The rest of the new lines check if the space key has been pressed this frame, and if it has, it sets the y component of the velocity to `-600`, which is a fairly fast upwards velocity.